vapaee/cards-and-tokens-white-paper/README.md

 # Intro

 In the last two years we have seen a vertiginous increase in fundraising through the implementation of the ICOs, which has only been possible after the invention of the blockchain and smart contracts.
-However, this method is reserved only for companies and groups of full time developers devoting a great effort to make a value proposal with a large project and raise money by selling tokens.
+However, this method is reserved only for companies and groups of full time developers devoting a great effort to make a value proposal with a large project.
 It is very difficult (if not impossible) for a single person to organize a successful ICO and raise money.

-Cards & Tokens provides to content creators with a new publication format that allows them to tokenize their work and have "copies" of their publications.
+Cards & Tokens provides to content creators with a new publication format that allows them to tokenize their work and have *copies* of their publications.
 Then they can sell, auction or give away all o some of the copies in exchange for tokens to monetize their work.
-This way any youtuber, instagramer, photographers, illustrators, designers, musicians and all kinds of content creators can have their own Initial Card Offering (ICO) for each publication they make.
+This way any youtuber, instagramer, photographers, illustrators, designers, musicians and all kinds of content creators can have their own *Initial Card Offering* (ICO) for each publication they make.

-Within the world of cryptocurrencies, the Tokens take their value from the project to which they belong.
-As the project progresses and its popularity increases, it is expected that the value of the Token will rise as well.
-In the context of Cards & Tokens, the cards not only obtain their value from their content and scarcity, but they will obtain points as they popularity rises that will make the card to level up.
-Within this platform these cards will be object of gaming in many different proposals of entertainment.
+Within the world of crypto currencies, the tokens take their value from the project to which they belong.
+As the project progresses and its popularity increases, it is expected that the value of the token will rise as well.
+In the context of Cards & Tokens, the cards not only obtain their value from their content and scarcity, but they will obtain points as their popularity rises that will make the card to level up.
+Within this platform these cards will be object of gaming in many different proposals of entertainment and the higher the level of the card the better for its owner.

 # Problem description